No Woman, No Cry: Tems version

-"No Woman, No Cry" was covered by Nigerian singer, Tems and Marvel Music for the soundtrack of the Marvel Cinematic Universe (MCU) film Black Panther: Wakanda Forever.
+"No Woman, No Cry" was covered by Nigerian singer Tems and Marvel Music for the soundtrack of the Marvel Cinematic Universe (MCU) film Black Panther: Wakanda Forever.
 It was produced by Ludwig Göransson and released on 25 July 2022 as the lead single off the EP.
-It received generally positive receptions from fans who viewed the teaser trailer and on debuted at number one on the Billboard World Digital Song Sales chart.
+It received generally positive reception from fans who viewed the teaser trailer and it debuted at number one on the Billboard World Digital Song Sales chart.